wely/DevCamp/HOL/node/azuread-office365/README.md

 ## Summary
 Our application can now bifurcate anonymous and authenticated users to ensure flexibility between public and private data.
 We are also able to leverage the Microsoft Graph to not only return the user's extended user profile, but to send email confirmations whenever a new incident is created.

+Copyright 2016 Microsoft Corporation.
+All rights reserved.
+Except where otherwise noted, these materials are licensed under the terms of the MIT License.
+You may use them according to the license as is most appropriate for your project.
+The terms of this license can be found at https://opensource.org/licenses/MIT.